 LOS ANGELES The release of the new Gregg Allman Band's debut Epic album, "I'm No Angel," marks the end of a six-year recording hiatus for its front man.
 Allman says a bout of writer's block was responsible for his absence from the recording scene.

 "When I finally started writing songs again, I really thought I had lost my edge," says Allman.
 "But this new record is the finest piece of music I've had anything to do with since the old Fillmore East days.
 It's honest rock'n'roll.
-I can definitely see top 40 radio picking this up."
+I can definitely see top 40 radio picking this up.'

-"The new album is a very '80s record-people will be surprised," says manager Willie Perkins of Atlantabased Strike Force, who has kept Allman on the road continuously in recent years, even with no product available.
+The new album is a very '80s record-people will be surprised," says manager Willie Perkins of Atlantabased Strike Force, who has kept Allman on the road continuously in recent years, even with no product available.

-Allman's latest band features Allman Brothers' alumni Danny Toler (guitar), Frankie Toler (drums), and Chaz Trippy (percussion), along with former roadie Bruce Waibel (bass) and ex-James Brown keyboardist Tim Heding.
+Allman's latest band features Allman Brothers' alumni Danny Toler

+Chaz Trippy (percussion), along with former roadie Bruce Waibel (bass) and ex-James Brown keyboardist Tim Heding.

 "I went through 28 people putting this band together to get the right six," says Allman.
-"I wanted to form a band that had a lot of unity to it, and I eventually got what I was looking for."
+"I wanted to form a band that had a lot of unity to it, and I eventually got what I was looking for.'

 Allman is also delighted that he signed with Epic.
-"They treat me like a pro," he says.
-The label plans to issue the album's title cut as the leadoff single, with "I Can't Keep Running" a likely follow-up.
+"They treat me like sue the album's title cut as the leadoff single, with "I Can't Keep Running" a likely follow-up.
 "Miami Vice" star Don Johnson, one of Allman's longtime buddies, makes a guest appearance on the song "Evidence Of Love."